 Other Health Problems you may Have

-If you have chronic obstructive pulmonary disease (COPD), you are more likely to have:
+If you have COPD, you are more likely to have:

 - Repeat infections, such as pneumonia.
 COPD increases your risk of complications from colds and the flu.
 It increases your risk of needing to be hospitalized due to lung infection.